-All of the Shares beneficially owned by a non-registered Shareholder (a "Non-Registered Shareholder") are registered in the name of a depositary or a nominee such as a trustee, financial institution or securities broker (an "intermediary").
+All of the Shares beneficially owned by a Non-Registered Shareholder are registered in the name of a depositary or a nominee such as a trustee, financial institution or securities broker (an "intermediary").
 For example, Shares listed in an account statement provided by the broker of a Shareholder are not registered in the Shareholder's name.